julio-cfa/julio-cfa.github.io/_writeups/sharp.md

 Nmap done: 1 IP address (1 host up) scanned in 66.02 seconds
 ```

-<p>We can then run Nmap with -sC and -sV flags to retrieve which services are running on these ports.</p>
+We can then run Nmap with -sC and -sV flags to retrieve which services are running on these ports.

 ```bash
 sudo nmap -p 135,139,445,5985,8888,8889 -T3 -sC -sV --open 10.10.10.219